 Is there a minimum Tenant credit score for renting?

-No. a credit score is a useful tool to monitor an individual’s financial overall health, but the focus for landlords is on the data itself.
+No. A credit score is a useful tool to monitor an individual’s overall financial health, but the focus for landlords is on the data itself.

 Additional renter checks carried out